Safety at KISC

 The success of the Centre is based on many factors, and a very important one is the ability to keep Scouts and staff safe from harm.
-For this reason, the KISC Association Committee has approved a Risk Management Policy in its meeting of April 29, 2017, to ensure the commitment of the Centre to manage risk at many different levels.
+For this reason, the KISC Association Committee approved a Risk Management Policy during their meeting in November 2022 to ensure the commitment of the Centre to manage risk at many different levels.
 Below you can find relevant information for leaders, guests and parents of those visiting KISC.
 You can also read more about our policies here.

 Safe from Harm

-“Kandersteg International Scout Centre is committed to ensure the safety and the well being of all staff members and guests staying at KISC”.
+“Kandersteg International Scout Centre is committed to ensuring the safety and the well-being of all staff members and guests staying at KISC”.

-The aim of our safety commitment is to provide a safe yet stimulating environment in which young people may develop spiritually, mentally, physically and socially, safe from harm.
+Our safety commitment aims to provide a safe yet stimulating environment where young people may develop spiritually, mentally, physically and socially, safe from harm.

 KISC shares the responsibility for creating a safe environment, and therefore its Duty of Care, with all guests, visitors, participants, staff and volunteers including the Association Committee.
 This is made explicit in our General Terms and Conditions.

 KISC is situated at 1’200 meters above sea level, high in the Alps of the Bernese Oberland - the perfect location for adventurous activities.

-KISC has a number of procedures in place in order to minimise exposure to the risks of going into the mountains.
-Additionally, we undergo an on-site inspection to keep the high safety standards of our equipment and procedures.
+KISC has a number of procedures in place to minimise exposure to the risks of going into the mountains.
+Additionally, we undergo an on-site inspection to keep our equipment and procedures' at high safety standards.